-genera of parasitic wasp are sometimes used to control leafminer populations.
-Insecticides used to control other noxious pests should be used with care because they can eliminate parasitic wasps causing a secondary leafminer outbreak.
+genera of parasitic wasp are sometimes utilized to control leafminer populations.
+Insecticides used to control noxious pests should be used with care because they can eliminate parasitic wasps causing a secondary leafminer outbreak.

-Chemical Control: Diazinon and pyrethroids such as permethrin are commonly used chemistries to control L. sativae adults.
-Permethrin is ineffective against leafminer larvae.
-Neither diazinon nor permethrin are effective against L. trifolii.
-Spinosad is used for the control of both L. sativae and L. trifolii.
-Spinosad is the only chemistry available that controls both the larvae and adults of L. trifolii.
-Insecticide resistance has been noted in L. trifolii populations, thus there is a need for a diversity of insecticides to allow resistance management.
+Chemical Control: Diazinon is commonly used to control L. sativae adults but is ineffective against L. trifolii.
+Diazinon is also not registered on all species of greens grown in Arizona.
+Spinosad is used for the control of the adults and larvae of both L. sativae and L. trifolii.
+Spinosad is the only available chemistry that effectively controls L. trifolii, but is not registered for use on all species of green grown in Arizona, for example beet greens.
+Insecticide resistance has been noted in L. trifolii populations, thus there is a need for a greater diversity of insecticides to allow resistance management.

-Cultural Control: It is best to avoid planting near cotton, alfalfa and other host fields, because leafminers will migrate from these fields into the cauliflower field.
-Fields should be plowed immediately following harvest to reduce leafminer populations.
+Cultural Control: It is best to avoid planting near cotton, alfalfa and other host fields, because leafminers will migrate from these fields into greens fields.
+A field that has a leafminer infestation should be disked immediately following harvest to kill pupating larvae.

-Post-Harvest Control: There are no methods for the post-harvest control of cabbage maggots.
+Post-Harvest Control: There are no effective methods for the post-harvest control of leafminers.

-Alternative Control: Some growers use insecticidial soaps to control leafminer populations.
+Alternative Control: Some growers use insecticidal soaps to control leafminer populations.